PoorHttp/PoorWSGI/doc/documentation.rst

 method is prefix of output file names.
 File name are create from url path, so each url create file.

 There is nice tool to view this profile files runsnakerun.
-You can download from http://www.vrplumber.com/programming/runsnakerun/.
-Use that is very simple just open profile file:
+You can download it from http://www.vrplumber.com/programming/runsnakerun/.
+Using that is very simple just open profile file:

 .. code:: sh

     $~ python runsnake.py log/init.profile
     $~ python runsnake.py log/req_.profile